-Coronavirus, or COVID-19, is a virus which was first encountered in Wuhan at the end of 2019.
-Since first being discovered, it has spread across the world, affecting over 5,600,000 people.
-Most of the worlds population are currently in lockdown in their respective countries to try and stop the spread of the virus, much of the world went into lockdown for several months and have only recently started to ease these measures thanks to an improvement in infection rates.
+Coronavirus, or COVID-19, is a virus which was first encountered at the end of 2019.
+Since first being discovered, it has spread across the world, affecting over 11,500,500 people to date.
+In attempts to stave off the spread of the virus, much of the world went into lockdown for several months and have only recently started to ease these measures thanks to an improvement in infection rates.
 Communities are being told to not leave their homes if they can help it, to only interact with others (outside of their direct household) at a safe distance of 2 metres and to generally quarantine themselves – even from those who they live with – if they feel unwell or are over the age of 70.
 As a society, we’re now washing our hands more than ever before, many of us have chosen to wear face masks and gloves when leaving the house and as a collective we appear to be getting accustomed to this new normal.
-But just how worried should we be in the UK about Coronavirus?
+But just how vigilant should we be in the UK about Coronavirus?

 What is Coronavirus?

 What are the risks?

-As of this month, the virus has affected more than 5,600,000 people across the world.
+As of this month, the virus has affected more than 11,500,500 people across the world.
 When the virus first came to the UK, the Chief Medical Officers advised us to avoid travelling, or seek medical advice if we had recently visited somewhere with the virus however in recent weeks, the UK as we know it has changed drastically in order to prevent the loss of life any further.
-The Government have announced what is being referred to as a ‘lockdown’ to try and ensure our safety.
-Schools, leisure facilities, bars, restaurants and any non-essential businesses are closed, with top brands such as McDonalds, Starbucks and Primark have also started to reopen with tested new safety measures in place to help staff and customers.
+The Government previously announced a lockdown in March that has honestly recently started to ease.
+Schools will start re-opening with plans for much of the hospitality industry reopening in July.
+Top brands such as McDonalds, Starbucks and Primark have also started to reopen with tested new safety measures in place to help staff and customers.
 Although, recent changes in some of the regulations may see some shops starting to re-open gradually whilst still adhering to strict social distancing measures.

 Should I be worried?